2026 Tax Changes: What Matters for Financial Planning

 Why this matters:

-Why this matters: These historically high exemptions continue to create meaningful opportunities for lifetime gifting and trust planning.
+These historically high exemptions continue to create meaningful opportunities for lifetime gifting and trust planning.
 Future legislative changes remain possible, making timing an important consideration, especially when reviewing your estate planning strategy.

 Health, Education, and Workplace Benefit Limits